-Regression Analysis
+Regression analysis

 Table 3 shows the regression analysis results of emotional eating behavior based on predictor variables.
 The R2 indicated that predictor variables can explain 46.9% (P < 0.001) of the emotional eating behavior variance.
 Precisely, with β = -0.534, eating self-efficacy significantly predicted emotional eating behavior.
-Other predictor variables did not contribute substantially to predict emotional eating behavior.
+Other predictor variables did not significantly contribute to the prediction of emotional eating behavior.